wmfs/tymly/plugins/flobot-solr-plugin/README.md

 # flobot-solr-plugin

-> Plugin which handles interaction with Apache Solr
+> This plugin handles interaction with Apache Solr.

+On flobot startup, this plugin searches the loaded blueprints for models that have properties which should be indexed by Apache Solr.
+It then creates a database view referencing those properties.
+This service also provides functions to instruct Apache Solr to index data from a database table/view.

+See the test blueprint in /test/fixtures/school-blueprint for an example of how to do this.

 ## <a name="install"></a>Install
 ```bash